chapter-three/oophp-training/all.md

 ##Program to an interface, not an implementation.

+We learned an *interface* is a set of methods that an object responds to, and an *implentation* is the code and logic for the object.
+Generally you want to write code you want to reference interfaces instead of implementations.

 This decouples design from the specific implementation of concrete classes, and allows you to swap out one implementation for another easily, as well as create new implementations.